neargye-forks/state_saver/README.md

 ## What is State Saver?

-state_saver_exit - saves the origin variable value and restores on scope exit, undoes any changes that could occure to the object.
+state_saver_exit - saves the original variable value and restores on scope exit, undoes any changes that could occur to the object.

-state_saver_fail - saves the origin variable value and restores on scope exit when an exception has been thrown before the block's end, undoes any changes that could occure to the object.
+state_saver_fail - saves the original variable value and restores on scope exit when an exception has been thrown before the block's end, undoes any changes that could occur to the object.

-state_saver_succes - saves the origin variable value and restores on scope exit when no exceptions have been thrown, undoes any changes that could occure to the object.
+state_saver_succes - saves the original variable value and restores on scope exit when no exceptions have been thrown, undoes any changes that could occur to the object.

 ## Features

+* C++11
 * Simple syntax
-* C++11
 * Header-only
 * Dependency-free